Road traffic injury deaths and hospitalisations

 This section presents statistics on road traffic injury deaths and hospitalisations, by mode of transport.

-Please note that mortality data releases have been delayed because data on external causes of death for 2019 and 2020 is not yet complete enough.
+Please note that mortality data releases have been delayed because data on external causes of death is not yet complete enough.
 For more information on the Mortality Data Collection, visit the Te Whatu Ora website.

 Surveillance Reports and Metadata

-Surveillance Report: Road traffic injury mortality (August 2023) View interactive report Download report PDF
+Surveillance Report: Road traffic injury mortality (June 2024) Download report PDF

 Metadata: Road traffic mortality in New Zealand Download report PDF